nasa/GeneLab_AmpliconSeq_Workflow/README.md

 **Required Parameters For All Approaches:**

-* `main.nf` - Instructs Nextflow to run the NF_AmpIllumina workflow
+* `main.nf` - Instructs Nextflow to run the NF_AmpIllumina workflow.
+If running in a directory other than `NF_AmpIllumina_1.0.0`, replace with the full path to the NF_AmpIllumina main.nf workflow file.
 * `-resume` - Resumes  workflow execution using previously cached results
 * `-profile` – Specifies the configuration profile(s) to load (multiple options can be provided as a comma-separated list)
    * Software environment profile options (choose one):